hsuwanying/webform-spam-filter-development/README.md

 Webform Spam Filter, a rule-based spam filter system, is designed for detecting spam web forms.
 It utilizes a series of rules which includes: block list, IPs Addresses, domain providers, text categorization, and regular expression techniques to measure attributes and their properties.

 # Business Problem
-A rule-based spam filter is commonly used in spam development due to its robust mechanism and outstanding performance detecting spam messages.
-Nevertheless, it can make the spam filter highly sensitive to suspicious messages and misclassify legitimate ones into a spam class.
-In addition, as a rule, it is set by humans and therefore needs to be manually adjusted, which is insufficient.
-With the increasing volume of web form spam, a more efficient way to analyze web form data is required.
+A rule-based spam filter is commonly used in spam development due to its robust mechanism and outstanding performance detecting spam messages, as the rules are set by humans, it can make the machine very sensitive to suspicious messages and misclassify legitimate ones into a spam class.
+In addtion, the predefine rules need to be adjusted manually, which is insufficien with the increasing volume of web form spam, therefore, a more efficient way to classify web form data is required.

 # Solution
 To address the above issues, applying data analysis to generate spam patterns and insights into current features is a prerequisite in the spam filter development process, then developing a classification model that can achieve high accuracy and low false positive rate.
 Lastly, essential features of the spam filter performance are provided, and recommendations are given accordingly.